m5c/EthereumGuide/ethereum-guide.md

         geth --nodiscover console

 *Note: By nature ```geth``` is designed for P2P scenarios.
-Unless you specify otherwise, geth will look our for other ethereum nodes and accept incoming connections.
+Unless you specify otherwise, geth will look out for other ethereum nodes and accept incoming connections.
 The following examples are altogether commands where you operate on your own local chain and explicitly do not want any P2P functionality.
 Tell ```geth``` to not interact with other nodes, by launching it using the ```--nodiscover``` option.*

 *Note: When launching geth with the ```console``` argument you effectively start a new inner console.
 To kill a running command, use ```Ctr-C```. ```Ctr-D``` brings you back to the parent bash.*